wassayknp/wassayknp/README.md

 ### 🚀 About Me

-Seasoned BI professional with 7+ years of experience delivering scalable, data-driven solutions for global clients.
-Expert in Power BI, Spotfire, Tableau, and SAP BusinessObjects BI, with a strong track record in dashboard development, data modeling, advanced reporting, and integrating AI-driven analytics.
-Skilled in SQL, Snowflake, ETL, automation, and geospatial analytics.
-Adept at leading cross-functional teams and managing enterprise-level BI projects.
+Experienced BI & Analytics Specialist with 8+ years in business intelligence, data analytics, and data warehousing.
+Proficient in Power BI, SQL, and ETL tools (DataStage, Power BI ETL), transitioning to cloud-native data engineering with Microsoft Fabric (Data Factory, Data Engineering).
+Skilled in AI prompt engineering and leveraging AI Agents to optimize analytics workflows, proficiently leading teams to deliver actionable insights through interactive dashboards.
+Adept at stakeholder collaboration, mentoring, and implementing scalable BI solutions for diverse global clients, managing project workflows effectively with tools like JIRA.

 ---